HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 4. Build the preference model for RLHF
 5. Evaluate results of semantic search
 6. [LLM routing](https://betterprogramming.pub/unifying-llm-powered-qa-techniques-with-routing-abstractions-438e2499a0d0)

+Looking for a model to get started with the fine-tuning process?
+Check out [our guide on the Label Studio Blog](https://labelstud.io/blog/five-large-language-models-you-can-fine-tune-today/).

 ## How to create the dataset